Aviation Cadet Training Program (USN): Training (1946–1950)

 After attending their first two years of school, the students attended around two years of pilot training.
 (Quick learners could qualify as Naval Aviators earlier than this and flew in fleet operational squadrons as aviation midshipmen).
-At the end of the two year appointment as aviation midshipmen, the newly designated Naval Aviators were commissioned as ensigns, USN.
+At the end of the two year appointment as aviation midshipmen, the newly designated Naval Aviators were commissioned in the regular Navy as ensigns.

 First they attended a four-week Officer Candidate Training Course at NAS Pensacola.
 The students were drilled by navy petty officers.
 Graduates were promoted to aviation midshipmen fourth class and wore a khaki uniform with black dress shoes; they had no collar insignia badge.
 They were not allowed to drink and had restrictions on leave.

 Pre-flight training was a refresher in math and science coursework and taught military skills like transmitting and receiving Morse Code.
 The candidates were drilled by Marine sergeants and were placed under a stricter regimen of discipline.
 Graduates of pre-flight were promoted to midshipmen third class; they wore a single gold fouled anchor badge on their right collar.

 Primary Flight Training was at Whiting Field, where the midshipmen were taught basic flying.
 The wartime SNJ Texan (1935-1950s) primary trainer was used; it was later gradually replaced by the T-28 Trojan (used from 1950 to the early 1980s).
 Graduates were promoted to Midshipmen Second Class, who had gold fouled anchor badges on each collar.

 Basic Flight Training was split into two parts.
 Flying by instruments and night flying were taught at Corry Field and formation flying and gunnery were taught at Saufley Field.
 Field Carrier Landing Practice (FCLP) was held at Barin Field.
 Carrier Qualification (CarQual) testing was first held aboard the USS Saipan (CVL-48) from September 1946 to April 1947; later it was held aboard the USS Wright (CVL-49) (1947 to 1952) or USS Cabot (CVL-28) (1948 to 1955).
 Graduates were promoted to Midshipmen First Class and got to wear gold fouled anchor badges with eagles perched on them on each collar.
 The student could now wear a Naval Aviator's green duty uniform and brown aviator's boots and restrictions on drinking and leaves were lifted.

 Advanced Flight Training took place at NAS Corpus Christi, Texas.
 There the midshipmen were sorted into single-engine (fighters and fighter-bombers) and multiple-engine (transport, reconnaissance, and bomber) pilots.
-Although there were jet aircraft in service, Advanced training was on soon-to-be-obsolescent propeller driven aircraft like the F6F Hellcat (USS Saipan) and AD-4 Skyraider (USS Wright and USS Cabot).
+Although there were jet aircraft in service, Advanced training was on soon-to-be-obsolescent propeller driven aircraft like the F6F Hellcat (USS Saipan) [1946-1947] and AD-4 Skyraider (USS Wright and USS Cabot) [1947-1955].